-In order to encourage nutrition awareness for our students, the websites below are to national organizations and agencies that provide free dowloadable or low-cost materials to order.
-There are also ideas for learning nutrition while studying other subject areas.
+In order to encourage nutrition awareness for our students, the websites below are for national organizations and agencies that provide free downloadable or low-cost materials to order.
+There are also ideas for learning about nutrition while studying other subject areas.

 Prairie Farms for Teachers click on Teacher Zone